bacnet-stack/bacnet-stack/bacnet-stack/bin/readme.txt

     the APDU timeout.
 APDU Timeout is how much time a client waits for a response from a BACnet device.
 Default is 3000ms.

+BACNET_APDU_RETRIES - indicate the maximum number of times that
+    an APDU shall be retransmitted.

 BACNET_IFACE - set this value to dotted IP address (Windows) of
     the interface (see ipconfig command on Windows) for which you want to bind.
 On Linux, set this to the /dev interface